-3.12 Fans: The standard RU is supplied with an internally-mounted fan.
+3.12 Fans: Sometimes the SAH may be supplied with an internally mounted fan.
 See the AAF submittal drawing and wiring diagram for information and details.
+In order for the fan to be operated some or all of the following installation steps may be required: